qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 There will be 102 sorted tokens in total.
 This has expanded to include tokens that weren't in the original text.
 This is the term expansion we will talk about next.

-Here are some terms which are added: "Berlin", "founder" - despite having no mention of Arthur's race (which leads to Owen's Berlin win) and his better known work as the founder of Arthur Ashe Institute for Urban Health.
+Here are some terms that are added: "Berlin", and "founder" - despite having no mention of Arthur's race (which leads to Owen's Berlin win) and his work as the founder of Arthur Ashe Institute for Urban Health.
 Here are the top few `sorted_tokens` with a weight of more than 1:

 ```python
 {